-- 70% of the award vests based on three-year cumulative performance against equally weighted Adjusted EBITDA, Adjusted Free Cash Flow and Adjusted Return on Equity measures.
-The relatively large performance component of these awards is believed to serve as a valuable incentive to drive outcomes over the long-term for our Company and shareholders. - 30% will vest at the end of the three-year service period.
+• 70% of the award vests based on three-year cumulative performance against equally weighted Adjusted EBITDA, Adjusted Free Cash Flow and Adjusted Return on Equity measures.
+The relatively large performance component of these awards is believed to serve as a valuable incentive to drive outcomes over the long-term for our Company and shareholders.

+- 30% will vest at the end of the three-year service period.
 The relatively small time-based component of these awards as part of our overall compensation mix is believed to serve as an important long term retention and risk mitigation feature.
 See "-Fiscal 2020 Compensation Component Pay-Outs-LTIP." - In addition, there is an opportunity to earn additional PSUs under the LTIP (subject to a cap of 125% of target PSUs) if superior performance is achieved.

-Bridge Grants
+One-Time Bridge Grants

-Fiscal 2020 reported compensation in our Summary Compensation Table also includes the 2020 Bridge Grants, which were approved in Fiscal 2019.
+In early Fiscal 2019, our NEOs received the one-time Bridge Grants described above.
+Although the grants were made and the number of shares determined at the beginning of Fiscal 2019 (as described in the CD&A in last year's proxy statement), the final portion of these one-time grants is reported as part of Fiscal 2020 compensation in our Summary Compensation Table because they were dependent on Fiscal 2020 performance metrics to be determined in Fiscal 2020.
+Half of this final Fiscal 2020 portion was eligible to vest if Adjusted EBITDA for Fiscal 2020 targets were met, and the other half was eligible to vest if Adjusted Free Cash Flow for Fiscal 2020 targets were met, in each case subject to continued employment through November 21, 2020.
 The Bridge Grants, which were granted in connection with the Fiscal 2019 transition to a new single long-term incentive program that will payout in a cliff only at the end of a three-year performance period ending September 30, 2021, were made at a roughly 15% discount from the compensation opportunities that would have been available under our prior long-term incentive plans during Fiscal 2019 and Fiscal 2020.
-For more information regarding the Bridge Grants, see page 23.
+For more information regarding the Bridge Grants, see page 34.
 Because of the special circumstances surrounding our transition to a new long-term equity plan noted above, the Bridge Grants are not indicative of our regular, ongoing annual compensation.